thorenscientific/documentation/docs/university/active_learning/efficiency_power_loss/index.rst

 |wiki_aavid_7021_thermals.png|

-<WRAP centeralign> Figure 6.
-Aavid 7021 Temperature rise and Thermal resistance. </WRAP>
+Figure 6.
+Aavid 7021 Temperature rise and Thermal resistance.

 This shows the following: